zopefoundation/z3c.viewtemplate/src/z3c/viewtemplate/README.txt

   >>> template
   <zope.app.pagetemplate.viewpagetemplatefile.ViewPageTemplateFile ...>

 Now that we have a registered template for the default layer we can call our view again.
+The view is a contentprovider so a BeforeUpdateEvent is fired before its update method is called.

+  >>> events = []
+  >>> component.provideHandler(events.append, (None,))
   >>> print view()
   <div>demo</div>
+  >>> events
+  [<zope.contentprovider.interfaces.BeforeUpdateEvent object at ...>]

 Now we register a new template on the specific interface of our view.